The ST4SD Python Client API

 api-key

-import experiment.service.db# enter the https:// ST4SD url belowurl="https://${your ST4SD url}"# enter your auth-token belowbearer_key="put your api-key - do not share it with anyone"api=experiment.service.db.ExperimentRestAPI(url, cc_bearer_key=bearer_key)
+:import experiment.service.db# enter the https:// ST4SD url belowurl="https://${your ST4SD url}"# enter your auth-token belowauth_token="put your authentication/token - do not share it with anyone"api=experiment.service.db.ExperimentRestAPI(url, cc_auth_token=auth_token)You can get an auth token by visiting

 The ExperimentRestAPI